 To schedule a visit from one of our Creative Arts Specialists, please call or email the Creative Arts Program.
 Although our staff is only available for limited hours, we will do our best to accommodate your request.

-The Creative Arts Program is a collaboration between the Dartmouth-Hitchcock Arts and Humanities Program, Norris Cotton Cancer Center Support Services and the Palliative Care Program, and is supported through philanthropy.
+The Creative Arts Program is a collaboration between the Arts and Humanities Program, Dartmouth Cancer Center Support Services and the Palliative Care Program, and is supported through philanthropy.
 If you are interested in supporting the creative arts program please contact us or donate online to the Arts and Humanities Program.

 Telling Our Stories Through Word and Image

 Telling Our Stories Through Word and Image is an annual event that showcases the creative writing and visual art done by cancer patients and their families.
-You can download the 2020 Anthology (PDF) or contact the Cancer Center's Patient and Family Support Services to receive a copy.
+You can download the 2021 Anthology (PDF) or contact the Dartmouth Cancer Center's Complementary Care Program to receive a copy.

-For more information about this event, contact the Norris Cotton Cancer Center's (NCCC's) Patient and Family Support Services.
+For more information about this event, contact the Dartmouth Cancer Center's Complementary Care Program.